manishkatyan/strapi-stripe/README.md

 ## ✨ Features

-1. Quick installation and setup.
+1. Accept payments via Credit and Debit Cards, SEPA Direct Debit, ACH Direct Debit, AliPay, Apple pay and Google pay.
-1. Easily accept online payment for any products (or services) you want to sell on your Strapi site.
+2. Request one-time payments or create subscriotions on your Strapi application.
-1. Automatically creates payment buttons for you to embed anywhere on your site.
+3. Quick installation and setup.
+Run in test mode for debugging.
-1. Add multiple “Buy Now” payment buttons on a page.
+4. Automatically creates payment buttons for you to embed anywhere on your site.
-1. View transaction details for all your products from your Strapi admin dashboard.
+5. Add multiple “Buy Now” payment buttons on a page.
-1. Specify a custom name, image and description for a product.
+6. View transaction details for all your products from your Strapi admin dashboard.
-1. Setup email notification to the buyer and seller (aka you) after the purchase.
+7. Specify a custom name, image and description for a product.
-1. Customize the message on the checkout result page.
+8. Setup email notification to the buyer and seller (aka you) after the purchase.
-1. Configure the currency type for the payment.
+9. Customize the message on the checkout page
-1. Run in test mode for debudding
+10. Configure multiple currencies

 <br/><br/>